rust-cli/human-panic/README.md

 - [Crates.io][2]

 ## Why?
-When you're building a CLI, polish is super important.
-Even though Rust is pretty great at safety, it's not unheard of to access the wrong index in a vector or have an assert fail somewhere.
+When you're building an application, polish is super important.
+Even though rust is pretty great at safety, it's not unheard of to access the wrong index in a vector or have an assert fail somewhere.

 When an error eventually occurs, you probably will want to know about it.
-So instead of just providing an error message on the command line, we can create a call to action for people to submit a report.
+So instead of just providing an error message on the command line or the GUI suddenly disappearing, we can create a call to action for people to submit a report.

 This should empower people to engage in communication, lowering the chances people might get frustrated.
 And making it easier to figure out what might be